 Kids have the most social contact, which puts them at high risk for carrying and transmitting germs.
 Playing with fellow students, playing on dirty playground equipment, and picking up objects from the ground are just a few instances where germs can be spread.

-Once you know what’s making you sick, you can take steps to improve your health, whether it’s by making some lifestyle changes or talking to your doctor.
+If you find that you’re getting sick all the time, look closely at your habits and environment; the cause could be right in front of you.
+Once you know what’s making you sick, you can take steps to improve your health, whether it’s by talking to your doctor or making some lifestyle changes.